Church of St Michael and All Angels, Blewbury, Oxfordshire

 The banners are based on the Bell ringers ‘methods’- charts that codify and communicate the variations of bell ringing.
 The one used in the banners is called Cambridge Surprise for Six Bells.
 It represents many that exist and is taken from a book of Methods used by the bell ringers at St Michael’s.

-We have used different parts of the sequence in each banner, arranging them in groups of three on the walls either side of the stained glass window.
+Different parts of the sequence are shown in each banner, and the banners are arranged in groups of three on the walls on either side of the stained glass window.

 This work was initiated by the Vicar of St Michaels Church, The Revd Jason St. John Nicolle, and was supported by a dedicated team of fundraisers and the project committee.
 The artists would like to express gratitude for the enthusiastic support they have received from the project team and for the splendid dedication celebration on Janury 8th when the window was blessed by Bishop Colin of Dorchester.